 Why We Do It:

 Program leadership and faculty members are truly invested in resident education.
-We emphasize protected didactic time and provide a variety of different educational experiences to facilitate preparation both for the board exam (with pass rates well above the national average) and beyond in your chosen clinical practice.
-With access to more than 25 subspecialty experiences and ample room in your schedule to individualize your career pathway, we have the tools to guide you on your journey.
+We emphasize protected didactic time and provide a variety of different educational experiences to facilitate preparation both for the board exam and beyond in your chosen clinical practice.
+With ample room in your schedule to individualize your career pathway, we have the tools to guide you on your journey.
 We are creating more electives every year to help facilitate your career goals.
-We have recently ramped up our Advocacy curriculum; look for us to add a formalized global health curriculum soon!
 We are also open to new ideas – if there’s something you’re looking for, we will help you find it!

 Our residents are amazing, compassionate, diligent, and enthusiastic!
 Our program really feels like a tight-knit family – residents are always hanging out together and supporting each other.
 We truly enjoy spending time with residents and getting to know them outside of our clinical work together.